denoland/deno/std/node/README.md

 ### Deprecated

-These modules are deprecated in NodeJS v13 and will not be polyfilled:
+These builtins are deprecated in NodeJS v13 and will probably not be polyfilled:

 - constants
 - domain